Free shipping in the Netherlands & Belgium from €75*

 Harvesting snow peas

 Snow peas, or snow peas as they're often called, are harvested by sight.
 The snow peas , about 3 to 5 centimeters long, are delicious raw.
 You can season them with salt and pepper and add them to sandwiches or salads with a little olive oil or yogurt sauce.
 Harvest the snow peas before the peas start to grow; otherwise, they'll become tough and less enjoyable.
 Snow peas are delicious in Asian cuisine, but also simply in a makeshift wrap or with potatoes and sausage.
 You can prepare them a bit like green beans.
 I like to stew a shallot; when it's nice and translucent, add the snow peas and cook them briefly.
 Then I deglaze my pot with water and white wine vinegar and cook the snow peas for another 5 minutes.
 The fresher and younger the snow peas, the shorter the cooking time.
 Don't overcook them, or they'll lose their bite.
 Adding a sprig of trimmed thyme or savory also works wonders.
-Freshly chopped mint is also delicious.
+Some freshly chopped mint is also delicious.
 Seriously!
 It makes my mouth water.

 Harvest your peas in the morning